sofiakatzman/ReactNativeTutorial/README.md

-to start application on device emulator download Expo Go on root directory run
+to start application on device emulator download Expo Go on iphone or android clone and open this repo in your terminal, on root directory run:

 > npm install
 > expo-cli start --tunnel